AlecSquire/LenderApp/README.md

-🚀 Lender - CRUD App with Automated Notifications Lender is a simple yet powerful CRUD application designed to help you keep track of items you lend to others.
-Whether it's your favorite book, tools, or gadgets, Lender ensures you never lose sight of borrowed items.
+🚀 Lender - CRUD App with Automated Notifications Lender is a CRUD application designed to help you keep track of items you have lent to others.
+Whether it's your favorite book, tools, or money, Lender ensures the lender or borrower can be prompted endlessly to give youre stuff back.

 ✨ Key Features: